-When evaluating your point of sale (POS) options, you might think that an iPad POS system cannot compete with the level of depth that a PC-based system offers.
-This is a misconception.
+When evaluating your point-of-sale (POS) options, you might think that an iPad POS system cannot compete with the level of depth that a PC-based system offers, but this is a misconception.
 There are many different types of POS systems for restaurants, and some are designed specifically for iPads.
-These systems let you conduct all of your sales, track your inventory and more, directly from the iPad.
+These systems let you conduct your sales, track your inventory and accept gift cards directly from the iPad.
 Plus, restaurant iPad POS systems can be mobile or stationary, allowing you to ring up customer orders from any location.
 If you’re considering an iPad POS system for your restaurant, learn about the many ways it can benefit your business.

 Tableside payment processing

 With iPad POS systems, you have the luxury of being mobile.
 Some restaurants have even started putting iPad at tables so customers can order and pay without talking to a server.
 When customers’ checks are ready, you can process their payments right at the table.
-Instead of taking a credit card or gift card to the POS cash register and bringing back a receipt for them to sign, you can process their cards and have them sign directly on the iPad.
-This streamlines the payment process both for customers and your employees.
+Instead of taking a credit card or gift card to the POS cash register and bringing back a receipt for signature, you can process the payment and accept a signature directly on the iPad.
+This streamlines the payment process for both customers and your employees.

 Your iPad POS system helps you with inventory management by automatically tracking your inventory.
-It can also provide you with a detailed list of which items you are running low on and need to refill soon.
-You can even set the system up so that you receive email notifications when it is time to restock specific ingredients.
-A good iPad POS system shows you which ingredients are popular.
-This lets you stay on top of your ordering and lets you see which items are customer favorites.
+It can also provide you with a detailed list of which items need to be restocked as well as send you email notifications.
+A good iPad POS system can show you which ingredients are popular.
+This lets you stay on top of your ordering and enables you to see which items are customer favorites.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The information your iPad POS processes is stored in the cloud.
 This means that you can access your account from any internet-enabled device.
-If you need to make changes to your inventory, you can easily do so from your desktop computer, as making big changes with a screen and keyboard is easier than entering a lot of data from an iPad.
-When you make changes from the desktop, the system will automatically update so you can see all of your changes from the iPad in real time.
+If you need to make changes to your inventory, you can easily do so from your desktop computer.
+When you make changes from there, the system will automatically update so you can see all of your changes on the iPad in real time.

-One of the greatest benefits of using an iPad POS system is how easy the systems are to use and set up.
+One of the most significant benefits of using an iPad POS system is how easy it is to use and set up.
 All that is required to operate an iPad POS system is an iPad, the cloud-based software and a credit card reader, which is often provided by the credit card processor your POS provider partners with.

-After you set up your account, you and your employees will instantly be able to use your iPad POS system to assist your customers and place orders.
+After you set up your account, your employees can instantly use the iPad POS system to assist your customers and place orders.
 The simplicity of an iPad system ensures that nearly everyone will be able to use the program without needing in-depth training.
-If you do need to offer training to your employees, many POS system providers offer help and support for getting started.
+If you do need to offer training to your employees, many POS system providers can help you get started.

 How to turn your iPad into a POS system